La Pavoni Europiccola EPC-8 Lever Espresso Maker Review

 Do Not Buy The La Pavoni Europiccola If…

-Your budget is being awkward – We’ve all been there: you’re convinced a Ferrari would be darling, but that Vespa is a lot friendlier on the bank account.
-If this is the case, check out the Flair Espresso Maker and the ROK Manual Espresso Maker.
-These two options should keep you in the good graces of your bank manager.
-And both of them produce surprisingly delicious espresso for a fraction of the price of this Italian classic.
+- Your budget is being awkward – We’ve all been there: you’re convinced a Ferrari would be darling, but that Vespa is a lot friendlier on the bank account.
+If this is the case, check out the original Flair Espresso Maker, the new Flair 58 espresso maker, and the ROK Manual Espresso Maker.
+These three options should keep you in the good graces of your bank manager.
+And they produce surprisingly delicious espresso for a fraction of the price of this Italian classic.

 If you’re ready to take on the challenge of a manual espresso machine – if the thought of weighing and tamping and pulling and frothing makes your heart race – if you quiver with anticipation at the thought of perfecting your technique and pulling consistently delicious shots of espresso that carry your own inimitable style… the Europiccola will give you all that.
 It’s not the cheapest, nor the most expensive, but it carries the charm and heritage of more than a century of Milanese design and passion.